 The Long Day of the Modern is the personal website of Zachariah Ezer, an M.F.A.
 Playwriting Candidate at the University of Texas at Austin.
 He is a James A. Michener Fellow for the class of 2023, a 2022 Playwrights Center Core Apprentice, a 2022 Hi-ARTS Critical Breaks Resident, a 2021 Echo Theater Company National Young Playwright in Residence, a 2020 Town Stages Sokoloff Creative Arts Fellow, a 2018 BUFU EYEDREAM Resident, a 2015 Wesleyan University Olin Fellow, and a member of The Tank’s LIT Council.
-He is also a dramaturg (for The National Black Theatre, Merde, foolsFURY, and The Workshop Theater, where he is currently in residence), an essayist (published by the University of Texas’ E3W, Gizmodo/io9, HuffPost, Bubbleblabber, and elsewhere), and a performer (in alternative rock band Harper’s Landing).
+He is also a dramaturg (for The National Black Theatre, The Workshop Theater, Merde, and foolsFURY), an essayist (published by the University of Texas’ E3W, Gizmodo/io9, HuffPost, Bubbleblabber, and elsewhere), and a performer (in alternative rock band Harper’s Landing).

 Zachariah is an artist whose work animates theoretical quandaries through dramaturgical forms.
 His plays are all steeped in his interests in Philosophy, Black Studies, Queer Theory, and Media Studies.
 Zachariah unabashedly writes plays of ideas, and the big idea is usually Afropessimism.